Reasons your license may be suspended

 Driving-related or financial-related suspensions are relatively straightforward, but this doesn’t mean the list is all-inclusive.
 There are several other instances where you could face a driver’s license suspension, such as:

-- Excessive points on your license: For some states and Washington, D.C., which use a point system for traffic violations, accumulating too many points on your driving record can result in a suspended license.
-For example, in Washington, D.C., accumulation of 10-11 points on a license will result in a 90-day suspension.
+- Excessive points on your license: For some states and Washington, D.C., which use a point system for traffic violations, accumulating too many points on your driving record in a set timeframe can result in a suspended license.
+For example, in Washington, D.C., accumulation of 10–11 points on a license will result in a 90-day suspension.

 - Fleeing from a police officer: Attempting to flee or elude a police officer may be grounds for reckless driving in some states, but it could also lead to an automatic license suspension without a reckless driving conviction.